 Which is the best oil for deep frying?
 Groundnut oil has a high smoke point so it is an excellent choice for sautéing and the best cooking oil for frying.

-It is also high in monounsaturated and polyunsaturated fats, which makes the healthiest oil for deep frying or as a base for dressings.
+It is also high in monounsaturated and polyunsaturated fats, which makes it the healthiest oil for deep frying or as a base for dressings.

 Groundnut or peanut oil is high in Mono-Unsaturated Fatty Acids (MUFA) that helps reduce LDL (bad) cholesterol levels and improves HDL (good) cholesterol levels.